Hausdorff gaps and towers in P(\omega)/Fin: Questions

 \begin{prob} Is the assumption $\mathfrak t = \om_1$ equivalent with the existence of a tight gap in~$(\fc,<^*)$. \end{prob}

-In connection with the previous problem, let us mention that the Borel weak diamond principle $\diamondsuit(2,=)$ of \cite{parametr_diamonds} implies the existence of a tight gap.
+In connection with the previous problem, let us mention that the Borel weak diamond principle $\diamondsuit(2,=)$ of \cite{parametr_diamonds} implies the existence of a tight gap (this was suggested by M.\,Hru\v{s}\'ak).
 In fact, it even implies the existence of a peculiar gap (see~\cite{shelah885} for definition).
+Note also that there are no peculiar gaps in the model from~\cite{Dow-Steprans}, but $\mathfrak b = \om_1$.

-We know that there are Suslin towers which are not meager.
-However, it is still unclear if they are not equivalent to some special towers.
+We know that there can be Suslin towers generating meager ideals.
+However, it is unclear whether they are not equivalent to special towers.

-\begin{prob} Is there a tower generating a tall meager ideal, which is not equivalent to a special tower? \end{prob}
+\begin{prob} Is there a tower generating a tall meager ideal which is not equivalent to a special tower? \end{prob}

 In Section \ref{Tukey} we mentioned that in each Suslin tower there is a $\sub$-chain of order type $\om+1$.
 It seems natural to ask the following:

 \begin{prob} How long $\sub$-chains have to exist in Suslin towers? \end{prob}